Before You Go

 Ship to Shore: The Vantage Safe Travel Initiative

 We’ve planned our journeys around memorable destinations and experiences with your health, safety, and security always in mind.
 Following guidance from the World Health Organization, the Center for Disease Control, local foreign governments, and our partners from around the world, we’re taking it to the next level.
 We've implemented vital health & safety assurances on all our journeys.
 Learn more about Vantage's Safe Travel Initiative.

-All travelers must be fully vaccinated against COVID-19 at least 14 days prior to departure of their journey.
-Travelers will be required to produce their vaccine card displaying their name, date of doses, and vaccine type to embark.
-Travelers who cannot product proof of vaccination will have to return home at their own expense.
+All travelers must be fully vaccinated against COVID-19 — including a booster shot — at least 14 days prior to the departure of their journey.
+Travelers will be required to show proof of vaccination displaying their name, date of doses, and vaccine type to embark.
+Travelers who cannot produce proof of vaccination will have to return home at their own expense.

 Specific entry requirements for your chosen destination